Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 ## Scenario

-1. The ASP.NET Core client web app uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign a user in, and obtain a JWT [access Tokens](https://aka.ms/access-tokens) from **Azure AD**.
+1. The ASP.NET Core client web app uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign a user in, and obtain a JWT [access Tokens](https://aka.ms/access-tokens) from **Microsoft Entra ID**.
 1. The access token is used by the client app as a bearer token to call Microsoft Graph.

 ![Sign in with the Microsoft identity platform and call Graph](ReadmeFiles/sign-in.png)